ur-creed/StitchLite/readme.md

 ## StitchLite

 Coding project for interview process at StitchLabs.
+This is a really interesting and fun project!